 For more information about tuition fees for subsequent years of your study, see the Student Finance website.

-In February 2018, the Prime Minister launched a year-long review into post-18 education.
-The following information is based on the package of financial support available to Home students, resident in England and commencing their studies in 2018.
-This page will be updated as soon as further information is confirmed.
+The following information is based on the package of financial support available to Home students, resident in England and commencing their studies in 2019.

 Northern Ireland: www.studentfinanceni.co.uk